Freddy0604n/gameengine/README.md

 # gameengine

-This is a project where I will build a game engine completely in rust and try to make a game with it.
+This was a way too ambitious project to try to make my own game engine in rust and make a multiplayer game in it.

-It hasn't been set up very handy (as a binary), but I will release a library version of the game engine later.
+I stopped this project to first learn the fundamentals of game development and rust.
+It is now open to see and laugh at.